 In April 2017 my book co-edited with Peter Rona on Economics as a Moral Science was published by Springer.
 The book is the first outcome of the research project at Blackfriars Hall, University of Oxford on Virtues and Economics.

 The book is an attempt to reclaim economics as a moral science.
 It argues that ethics is a relevant component of all levels of economic activity, from the individual and organizational to societal and global.
 Taking ethical considerations into account is needed to explain and predict the behavior of economic agents, as well as for evaluating and designing economic policies and mechanisms.
 The book employs the personalist approach that sees human persons with free will and conscience as the basic agents of economic life, and defines human flourishing as the ultimate goal of economic activities.
-We intend to demonstrate that economics can gain a lot in meaning and also in analytical power by reuniting themselves with ethics.
+We intended to demonstrate that economics can gain a lot in meaning and also in analytical power by reuniting themselves with ethics.
 The unique feature of the book is that it not only analyses ethics and economics on an abstract level, but puts behavioral, institutional and systemic issues together in a robust and human view of economic functioning.
 Economic “facts” are interwoven with ethical content.
 Utility calculations and moral considerations co-determine economic behavior and outcomes.

 In May 19-21 I organized an international transdisciplinary conference on Contemplative Science and Management at the Corvinus University of Budapest.
 Co-organizing partners included the European SPES Institute, Mind & Life Europe, and the Hungary-Bhutan Friendship Society.